Blog

 The audience doesn't hear the music and the lyrics that I hear in my headphones.
 While recording my artistic performance, I only use specific phrases or words from the song playing in my headphones.

-So please don't message me regarding the accuracy of astrological or numerological phenomena, or relative tarot card readings, just enjoy the artistic performance.
+Please don't message me regarding the accuracy of astrological or numerological phenomena, or relative tarot card readings, just enjoy the artistic performance.

-All tarot readings are for entertainment purposes only.
+All performances are for entertainment purposes only.
 Valeriya N-Georg/The Vagus Nerve Art Project or Leo Light Tarot Art Project should not be used to replace the advice of doctors, lawyers or other professionals.
 Everyone is responsible for their own life choices and decisions, or any action taken after communication with the artist, public or private, verbal or written, or by watching any videos.

 How you, the audience assimilate The Vagus Nerve Art Project - Scheherazade’s Story-Tales in your minds is your own projection, and your perception is according to your own life.